Dōjinsha: History

 Masanao Nakamura started the school to get closer to Yukichi Fukuzawa, the founder of Keio Gijuku, and to educate his friends' children.
 Jūgō Sugiura, a former journalist, managed the school.
 Nakamura invited Tsurutaro Senga to be the head teacher.
 George Cochran, a Canadian missionary, taught Bible classes at the school that were well—attended.
 During his time teaching at Dōjinsha, Cochran converted Nakamura to Christianity, and baptized him in December 1874.
 Shortly thereafter, a group called the Koishikawa Christian Band (named for the district the school is in) formed at Dōjinsha.

 At its peak, Dōjinsha had more than 300 students.
-Unfortunately, as the number of students gradually decreased and as the school's administration ran into financial difficulties, the school closed in 1891.
+The number of students gradually decreased and the school's administration ran into financial difficulties.
+The school closed in 1891.